As companies begin to ramp up hiring again, it's important to know how to properly integrate new members into your team.

 For the existing team, if you do a poor job of integrating a new employee staff will be more likely distracted by the new team member asking questions while they try to get their bearings.
-This can result in your team resenting the new member or hinder inclusion.
+This can hinder inclusion and impact a good team culture for the worse.

 A great onboarding process is vital to integrating new team members.
 If you have had issues in the past or have a new hire joining your team soon, consider trying some of the ideas below.

-A new personality with new capabilities and viewpoints will alter the dynamic of any group.
-You should communicate what this new person's role is and a little bit about them to get the team excited and ensure a warm welcome.
+A new personality with new capabilities and viewpoints will alter the dynamic of the rest of the team.
+You should communicate what the new person's role is, their background and skill set to get the team excited and ensure a warm welcome.

-Make sure you give your team time to prepare, whether it's for training purposes, role allocation, changing desks, or simply getting used to changes in the office.
-A simple email or brief meeting to inform your staff, prior to the arrival of your new hire, is essential.
+Make sure you give your team time to prepare, whether it's for training purposes, role allocation, changing desks or adding to remote working systems.
+A simple email or brief meeting to inform your team, prior to the arrival of your new hire, is essential.